jyto7034/Menu/README.md

 It is a project that adds some functions to the menu that comes out when you right click.

-The Main.cpp is find active explorer than detect selected file or folder and save them of path to .txt extension Python reads the saved txt extension and move them.
+The Main.cpp is find active explorer then detect selected file or folder and save them of path to .txt extension Python reads the saved txt extension and move them.